Behodler/limbo/documentation/MonetaryPolicy.md

 If SCX was minted proportionately like a typical LP token then the price of SCX wouldn't change for a given minting and someone could empty Behodler of ETH in one transaction at a profit if the price diverges from Uniswap.
 In other words, if the price of Eth on Behodler is 10 Dai and the price of Eth on Uniswap is 11 Dai and if we had 100 Eth on Behodler then someone could deposit 1000 Dai to get 100 Eth and sell it on Uniswap to get just less than 1100 Dai.
 Behodler would be left with 0 Eth and 2000 Dai.

 In real Behodler, doing this would cause the SCX price to rise as more is minted which implies a price impact.
 And so a much smaller arbitrage sale would occur.

+The curvature of SCX minting is necessary for a single sided liquidity addition protocol to function in the presence of market forces.
+When the TVL of a token in Behodler is higher than AVB, the SCX mint curvature protects Behodler from liquidity drains.
+When the TVL is below AVB, SCX minting can lead to excessive liquidity withdrawal.
+Limbo acts to protect Behodler from TVL below AVB by seeking to list tokens with the required seed level of liquidity.

 ### The Art of Monetary Policy